RenderToolbox/VirtualScenesEngine/README.md

 Want some pictures of the same assets rendered with different styles.

 VirtualScenesEngine is intended to work with RenderToolbox4.
 Assets and scenes are loaded using Assimp and mexximp, which RenderToolbox4 supports.
-Styles are expresset as RenderToolbox4 struct arrays very similar to RenderToolbox4 mappings.
+Styles are expressed as RenderToolbox4 struct arrays very similar to RenderToolbox4 mappings.
 Assets and styles can be combined with RenderToolbox "hints", to produce complete RenderToolbox recipes.

 ## Asset